openenergymonitor/build-workshop/emontx-pixel-emonesp/emontx/firmware/Readme.md

 ![ct-install](images/CT-on-cable.jpg)

 *A current transformer is similar to the more common voltage transformer that we are all familiar with.
 It has an iron or ferrite core and two windings.
 But unlike the voltage transformer, it comes with only one winding, on the secondary side.
 You supply the primary winding in the form of the cable that passes through the transformer core.
 And, as the name suggests, it works on currents, not voltages.
 Therefore it will generate an output current flowing in the secondary winding that is proportional to the current in the cable that is the primary winding.
-A burden resistor in parallel to the CT secondary is used to convert the current signal to a voltage wavefrom we can then sample using the microcontroller analoge input*
+A burden resistor in parallel to the CT secondary is used to convert the current signal to a voltage waveform we can then sample using the microcontroller analog input*

 See theory folder for more information about how CT sensor work.